 Pairing your new Pixel 6 smartphone with an extended warranty is a smart decision.
 With a smartphone warranty from Upsie

 , customers have access to hassle-free service and repairs, low warranty prices, 24-7 claims service, and robust coverage.

 In addition, Upsie’s warranties cost just $9.99 per month.
 Upsie’s warranties are comprehensive and protect your phone from:

 - Screen cracks

 - And more

-Customers can purchase an Upsie warranty for smartphones bought within 120 days to register a warranty.
+Customers can purchase an Upsie warranty for smartphones bought at any time as long as the phone is in good working condition.
 In addition to Google Pixel phones, Upsie also covers other brands, refurbished phones, and dozens of different types of electronics

 Learn More About Smartphones: